When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Optimisation Challenges

 However, imposing such strong orthogonality constraint upon gradients implies that all tasks at hand should benefit from similar gradient interactions, ignoring complex relationships and destructing natural optimisation behaviour.
 Moreover, PCGrad \cite{gradient-surgery} stays idle when the gradients have positive cosine similarity, which still might not be optimal as a more desirable similarity (closer a positive cosine similarity) might be preferred.
 Hence, GradVac \cite{gradient-vaccine} leverages both directions and magnitudes in an adaptive strategy.
 Specifically, given two tasks $i$ and $j$, a similarity goal $\phi^{T}_{i,j}$ is fixed between two gradients $\mathbf{g_{i}}$ and $\mathbf{g_{j}}$ such that $\phi^{T}_{i,j} > \phi_{i,j}$ for which $\phi_{i,j}$ is the cosine similarity, as computed in PCGrad \cite{gradient-surgery}.
 To achieve this, GradVac \cite{gradient-vaccine} derives the projection equation (\cref{eq:pcgrad} by fixing the gradient of $\mathbf{g_{i}}$ and rather estimates the weight of $\mathbf{g_{j}}$ via the Law of Sines in the gradients plane.
-This process can be summarised as in \cref{eq:vcgrad}:
+This process can be summarised as:

-Furthermore, using an Exponential Moving Average (EMA) (similar to DWA \cite{MTAN}), $\phi^{T}_{ij}$ is estimated in an adaptive manner during training, over a subset of shared parameters $\mathbf{w}$ belonging to the same layer as illustrated in \cref{eq:ema-update-vcgrad}:
+Furthermore, using an Exponential Moving Average (EMA) (similar to DWA \cite{MTAN}), $\phi^{T}_{ij}$ is estimated in an adaptive manner during training, over a subset of shared parameters $\mathbf{w}$ belonging to the same layer as:

-Similarly, \cite{impartial-MTL} suggests a hybrid method leveraging both loss and gradient tweaking, IMTL \cite{impartial-MTL} chooses, in their gradient component IMTL-G, to make all the projections from each task equal to balance the tasks.
+Similarly, \citet{impartial-MTL} suggest a hybrid method leveraging both loss and gradient tweaking, IMTL \cite{impartial-MTL} chooses, in their gradient component IMTL-G, to make all the projections from each task equal to balance the tasks.
 Recently, RotoGrad \cite{rotograd} proposed a solution to both homogenise gradients magnitude and resolve conflicting ones.
 To achieve this, a 2-step algorithm is implemented.
 The first step consists in homogenising the gradients such that the tasks that have progressed the least are encouraged to learn more.
 Therefore, to project the gradients $\mathbf{G_{k}}$, for a task $k$, Rotograd \cite{rotograd} assigns weights to gradients such that their weighted combination is $\mathbf{C = \sum_{k} \alpha_{k} \lVert G_{k} \rVert}$.
-Precisely, $\alpha$ is adaptively calculated every $i^{th}$ iteration as shown in \cref{eq:rotograd-alpha-update}:
+Precisely, $\alpha$ is adaptively calculated every $i^{th}$ iteration as: